rodgersea/report-big/README.md

 After the user downloads the directory, they should submit the folder to the document upload section.

-When the user clicks the button "upload", the report application will parse through the documents uploaded and deliver a directory containing the final report along with the individual documents before being concatenated into the long version of the report pdf.
+When the user clicks the button "upload", the report application will parse through the documents uploaded and deliver a directory containing the final report along with the individual documents that are joined into the long version of the report pdf.